ryankdaly/hobgoblin/README.md

     - 3.4 chunk streaming/culling
     - 3.5 end wall
     - 3.3 simulation level LOD
-3. Chat System
+4. Chat System
     - GUI button or "t" key to talk, separate receivier and transmission ranges
     - chats show above a speakers head for a brief period of time
     - chat log tab on GUI button press only
+5. NPCs, AI, Pathing, & Jobs
+    - infrastructure largely relies on experimentation results once above steps are done, simple optimized and scalable are the primary goals
-4. Skeletons + Animation
+6. Skeletons + Animation
     - basic animations: walk, sprint, idle, crouch (with idle/movement), prone (with idle/movement), basic combat swing
     - crouching and proning affect transmission range for chatting
-5. Appearance System
+7. Appearance System
     - system to keep track of separate visual components for a single entity
     - example: body mesh, hair mesh, armor meshes, etc.
-6. NPCs, AI, Pathing, & Jobs
-    - infrastructure largely relies on experimentation results once above steps are done, simple optimized and scalable are the primary goals
-7. Animations + Combat
+8. Animations + Combat
     - simple AABB collider bodymap and weapon/equipment colliders with appropriate animations potentially? relies on step 5's completion
     - reactions (such as general hit, stun, etc.) & stamina drains
-8. File IO saving/loading, Configs, & Menus
 9. Future Gameplay
     - we have many more features planned that we are not quite ready to reveal, so stay tuned!
         - including a small LLM integration